 A bus system redesign is a collaborative planning effort to decide where today’s bus service should go (and how frequently), starting from a clean slate.
 The biggest outcome of the project will be a new bus network that's more useful for more people – concentrating frequent service, building better connections, and creating a stronger network.

-Transit Alliance is leading this project in partnership with the Miami-Dade Department of Transportation and Public Works.
+Transit Alliance is a non-profit organization leading the project in partnership with the Miami-Dade Department of Transportation and Public Works.
 We have partnered with Jarrett Walker + Associates to lead the technical analysis and planning.

 Three trolley systems are officially a part of the project – City of Miami, Miami Beach and Coral Gables.